Trust / Artificial Intelligence / 2015-present

 The Trust Burden

 High-capability AI brands carry a different trust burden from ordinary software brands.
-Users are not only asking whether the tool works.
+Users are not merely asking whether the tool works.
 They are asking whether the system is accurate, controllable, secure, aligned with policy, and safe enough to use inside consequential work.

 That is why OpenAI belongs in the archive as a trust case.
 The company's brand is built through capability, but it is defended through governance, developer documentation, safety practices, and product reliability.